 The reason is simple, and still one that is seemingly unknown to hordes of people out there: cotton holds water.
 Unlike natural fibers like wool and synthetics like Patagonia's Capilene, cotton doesn't wick water.
 Instead, cotton gets saturated and holds water.
 Wet fabrics steal heat from your body at an alarming rate.
 In addition to being uncomfortable, wet cotton can literally be dangerous during low winter temperatures and can lead to a much more rapid onset of troubling developments such as frostbite and hypothermia.
 At best, cotton is going to leave you trudging along the banks of your winter rivers cold and clammy, possibly with two numb feet in tow, translating into shorter days on the river.
 Isn't that enough?

 Unfortunately, leaving the cotton at home means digging into the wallet a bit more.
 While cotton options can range from cheap to dirt cheap, winter-friendly fabrics and garments can often be pricey.
 But, their price is often properly proportioned to their performance in the field.
-For our money, there's still no better option for fabrics that touch the skin than merino wool (think Smartwool or Patagonia's 80/20 merino/Capilene blend), but it is also considerably more expensive than 100% synthetic options.
+For our money, there's still no better option for fabrics that touch the skin than Merino wool.
+Smartwool's Merino 250 is still made with 100% Merino wool, and provides excellent warmth and breathability.
+Merino-dominant blends that combine the warmth and skin comfort of Merino with some of the advanced wicking properties of synthetic fabrics like Patagonia's Capilene are excellent choices as well.
+But all Merino-based products are going to carry a higher price tag.
+If spending Merino money isn't an option, full synthetic options, like Simms' fleece midlayers can be the next best thing.